 Sewer smells are caused by a build-up of micro-organisms that produce hydrogen sulfide gas in the sewer system.
 This often happens where there is low population density, with low turnover of waste material in the pipes.
-As well as the unpleasant odour, the gas also damages the pipes and equipment may need to be replaced more frequently due to additional wear and tear caused by the gas.
+As well as the unpleasant odour, the pipes and equipment may need to be replaced more frequently due to additional wear and tear caused by the gas.

-To learn how to reduce the odour, Strathcona County Utilities is running a odour control pilot project in Antler Lake.
+To learn how to reduce the gas, Strathcona County ran an odour control pilot project in Antler Lake.

 Bio-Clean pilot project